 As part of this programme we are working closely with our partners in Dorset exploring joint opportunities through long-standing partnership initiatives including Principal Town Reviews.
 In Wiltshire, we are currently working with Wiltshire Council through the One Wiltshire Estate Partnership.
 A 'One Public Estate' submission has been recently submitted to government officials.
-This has identified two key opportunities namely Trowbridge Fire Station site, and a former HQ site in Potterne, near Devizes where we are working closely with Wiltshire Council to maximise the development potential in this sensitive rural location.
+This has identified a number of opportunities, for example, a former HQ site in Potterne near Devizes, where we are working closely with Wiltshire Council to maximise the development potential in this sensitive rural location.
 The associated capital receipt (see property disposal) anticipated will be reinvested into service improvements.